 Throughout the course, we will hear from children and young people from around the world who have experience of alternative care and whom, kindly share their thoughts and ideas with us.
 In addition, a range of international experts offer their knowledge and experience about the different topics we will cover.

 In this video, we hear from Professor Jennifer Davidson.
 Jennifer is the Executive Director for the Institute for Inspiring Children’s Futures at the University of Strathclyde.
-The Institute brings together the existing expertise of the Centre for Excellence for Looked After Children in Scotland (CELCIS), the Centre for Youth & Criminal Justice (CYCJ), and academics and staff members from across the University and beyond.
+The Institute brings together the existing expertise of the Centre for Excellence for Children’s Care and Protection (CELCIS), the Centre for Youth & Criminal Justice (CYCJ), and academics and staff members from across the University and beyond.
 Jennifer brings a wealth of knowledge and experience in children’s services from Canada, the USA, and the UK.
 She’s worked as a practitioner and academic, and in education and leadership positions.
 Jennifer has a particular interest in the lived experiences of looked after children, and in the development of tools which will ensure effective policies turn into supportive practice in alternative care around the world.

 We are also introduced to the Lead Educator, Dr Chrissie Gale.
 Chrissie is the International Lead for CELCIS and has spent much of the last 22 years working on child protection programmes in different countries around the world.
 She leads on international work which includes building partnerships with policy makers and practitioners across the globe and working on the promotion and use of Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’, a handbook to accompany the UN Guidelines for the Alternative Care of Children.

-You will have the opportunity to meet Chrissie during a Live Stream Event when she will summarise the comments you share with each other during the course and answer questions.
-You will also see Chrissie throughout the course as she asks international experts questions about the Guidelines as well as reviewing the subjects you have covered at the end of each week.
+You will see Chrissie throughout the course as she asks international experts questions about the Guidelines as well as reviewing the subjects you have covered at the end of each week.
 You are encouraged to view Chrissie’s profile and follow her, so you can easily see any comments she has made during the course.

 To help you, we will be referring to different reading materials throughout the course.
 One of the documents we think will be particularly helpful is the handbook Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’, that was written especially to accompany the Guidelines.